 In accordance with G.L. c.
 6A, § 18Y (vii), EOPSS is required to report "the total number of all kits remaining in possession of the medical facility, law enforcement or laboratory and all reasons for any kit in possession for more than 30 days."
-Of the 1,189 SAECKs administered and entered into the TRACK-KIT® system, 16 remained at a medical facility for more than 30 days for the following reasons:
+Of the 1,372 SAECKs administered and entered into the TRACK-KIT® system, 12 remained at a medical facility for more than 30 days for the following reasons:

 - 1. The assault occurred out of state and the out-of-state law enforcement agency was unresponsive or delayed in picking up the SAECK; - 2.
 The kit was administered by an out of state medical facility; - 3.
-SAECK was missing information; and - 4.
-The medical facility delayed entering the kit into TRACK-KIT®, therefore, delaying law enforcement notification for pick-up.
+SAECK was missing information; - 4.
+The medical facility delayed entering the kit into TRACK-KIT®, therefore, delaying law enforcement notification for pick-up; and - 5.
+Medical Facility was not able to track the kit to the proper law enforcement agency.

-A total of 21 SAECKs remained at a law enforcement agency for more than 30 days for the following reasons:
+A total of 62 SAECKs remained at a law enforcement agency for more than 30 days for the following reasons:

-- 1. Staffing limitations; - 2.
-Kit awaited transfer to appropriate jurisdiction; and - 3.
+- a.
+Staffing limitations; - b.
+Kit awaited transfer to appropriate jurisdiction; and - c.
 Change in kit status regarding reported and unreported.